prin-r/bridge-spec/README.md

 #### merkle_inner_hash

-This function receive any bytes as an `input` an do these following step.
+This function takes two values left and right, both values in bytes, and then does these the following steps.

-1. prepend the `input` with a zero byte.
+1. append `left` with `right` and then prepend it with a byte 01.
 2. return sha256 of the result from `1.`.

 params